 – Put the cap back on tightly, and give it a few good shakes

 – Be sure to clean the bottle well or else you may end up growing mold, which is a completely different sensory experience!

 – To remove the label and its sticky residue, use Goo Gone, Goof Off, or a similar product

 – Use smaller bottles if you are putting in heavier items

 – Anything metallic or magnetic will rust

 – Glue the lid shut and check it periodically

-If sensory bottles fascinate your child and you want to explore different kinds, here is a blog post with links to a vast amount of nature-inspired sensory bottles:
+If sensory bottles fascinate your child and you want to explore different kinds, Check out Rhythms Of Play's blog post titiled Nature Inspired Sensory Bottles for more inspiration

 Feel free to share or quote from this blog (with attribution, please, and if possible, a link), and to repost on social media.